HillZhang1999/llm-hallucination-survey/README.md

 </div></br>
 This issue significantly undermines the reliability of LLMs in real-world scenarios.

-## 📰 News
+## 📰News
 😎 We have uploaded a comprehensive survey about the hallucination issue within the context of large language models, which discussed the evaluation, explanation, and mitigation.
 Check it out!

 [Siren's Song in the AI Ocean: A Survey on Hallucination in Large Language Models](https://arxiv.org/abs/2309.01219)

-If you think our survey is insightful, please kindly cite our paper:
+If you think our survey is helpful, please kindly cite our paper:
 ```
 @article{zhang2023hallucination,
       title={Siren's Song in the AI Ocean: A Survey on Hallucination in Large Language Models},